War in Ukraine

-- Making a poster or a sign for a demonstration
+- Making a poster or sign for a demonstration

 - Writing letters to the editor

-- Sorts and packs relief supplies; Donates clothing, necessities, or money; Assists arriving refugees as they arrive in the country
+- Sorts and packs aid supplies; Donates clothes, necessities or money; Assists arriving refugees on arrival in the country

-- country (for example, accompanying them on the way to the shelter); sponsoring a family.
+- country (for example, accompanying them on their way to accommodation); sponsoring a family.

 It is helpful to find a balance of information:

-- Choose a window of time during the day when you will get limited (!) information about what is happening.
-Avoid watching/listening to news before going to sleep.
+- Choose a time window of the day in which you can inform yourself about events for a limited period of time (!).
+Avoid watching/listening to the news before going to sleep.

-- Choose reputable sources, avoid information channels known for highly emotionalized news presentation.
+- Choose serious sources, avoid information channels that are known for highly emotionalised news presentation.
 The social media algorithm aims to arouse emotions.
-Video material in particular can quickly overwhelm the brain emotionally and cause you to "not be able to get the images out of your head."
+Video material in particular can quickly overwhelm the brain emotionally and cause you to "not get the images out of your head".

 As in all other stressful situations, it is important to pay special attention to self-care during these difficult times.
-That is, pay attention to:
+This means paying attention to: